 Investigator Administrative Service to Host and Salary Supplementation

-Effective September 1, 2013, an investigator may be paid by his or her host institution for administrative service: for example, as a department chair or as head of a division, institute, or core facility within the host or for similar administrative service to the host.
+An investigator may be paid by his or her host institution for administrative service: for example, as a department chair or as head of a division, institute, or core facility within the host or for similar administrative service to the host.
+For more information, please review HHMI’s Investigator Administrative Service to Host and Salary Supplementation Policy.

 Non-Renewal of Investigator Appointments